 Peanut oil composes a very good lipid profile.
 It has saturated, monounsaturated and polyunsaturated (SFA: MUFA: PUFA= 18: 49: 33) fats in healthy proportions.

 It is one of the stable cooking oils which has a long shelf life.

 Peanut oil is one of high calorie foods.
 Its calorie value comes from fatty acids.
-Nonetheless, the oil is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
-Research studies suggest that Mediterranean diet that is enriched with monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.
+Nonetheless, the oil is especially rich in monounsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
+Research studies suggest that the Mediterranean diet that is enriched with monounsaturated fatty acids helps to prevent coronary artery disease and strokes by favoring a healthy blood lipid profile.

-Peanut oil contains valuable amounts of antioxidant vitamin E. 100 g fresh oil has 15.69 mg of α-tocopherol and 15.91 mg of gamma-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.
+Peanut oil contains valuable amounts of antioxidant vitamin-E. 100 g fresh oil has 15.69 mg of α-tocopherol and 15.91 mg of γ-tocopherol.
+Vitamin-E is a powerful lipid-soluble antioxidant, required for maintaining the integrity of the cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.

 |Principle||Nutrient Value||Percentage of RDA|

 |Dietary Fiber||0 g||0%|

 |Vitamin E||15.69 mg||105%|